 Once a new permit byelaw is in place, it offers some advantages as opposed to the traditional byelaw model.
 Internal and external research work can inform management and the mechanism in place allows for D&S IFCA to react to changes in a timelier manner.
-This is of particular importance for the D&S IFCA to recognise its environmental responsibilities.
-In addition, developments in new technologies can be implemented when systems (such as vessel monitoring systems) are considered fit for purpose.
+This is of importance for the D&S IFCA to recognise its environmental responsibilities.
+In addition, developments in new technologies can be implemented that can be an advantage to both the Authority and the fishers operating under a permit.

-As with byelaw creation, a review of permit conditions does present a significant amount of work for the B&PSC and Officers.
+As with byelaw creation, a review of permit conditions does present a significant amount of work for the B&PSC and the Officers.
 The formulation of management proposals, conducting consultation, summary work, building and documenting evidence bases and assessing impact of potential changes to management are all required in a review of permit conditions.